 Appropriate rest periods will be provided according to the age and needs of the child.
 A minimum of 1 hour will be scheduled for all children under 5 years of age enrolled in full day care in the CDC and FCC homes.
 Full-day children take naps after lunch.
 We ask that all children rest for approximately 15 minutes after the lunch period and if they have not fallen asleep, quiet activities (books, puzzles) are provided while the other children sleep.
 Each child is provided with a rest mat.
-To minimize disruption to resting children, your child may not be signed in during the rest period (1200 -1400 hours).
-Extenuating circumstances may be discussed with the Director.
+To minimize disruption to resting children, please try to avoid your child being dropped off during the rest period (1200 -1400 hours).